MCharming98/HMH2019-Android/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.
 ## Authors
-Meng Chen, Alina Yu, Sunny Gou, Yihui Zhu
+Chen Meng, Alina Yu, Sunny Gou, Yihui Zhu
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)